vilebile17/pokedexcli/README.md

 3. The `help` command has an optional parameter which can be used to specify a particular command (it is a bit useless though)

+4. The `free` command exists to remove a Pokemon from your Pokedex if you really wanted to for some reason